imdac/mtm6405-movie-mayhem-iii/README.md

 ## Submission
-1. Create a commit with the message "Completed the Movie Mayhem II Assignment"
+1. Create a commit with the message "Completed the Movie Mayhem III Assignment"
 2. Push to GitHub
 3. Submit the URL to your GitHub Repository in BrightSpace